The Ultimate 7 Fall Home Maintenance Tips

 With spring cleaning far behind, and summer fun all but over, it’s time to start fall home maintenance.
 Fall is the perfect time to perform important maintenance to your home so you’re not caught in the middle of winter with a drafty house or a malfunctioning heater.
-We’ve compiled the top eight fall home maintenance tips, along with what you can do to ensure your home stays warm and comfortable this winter.
+We’ve compiled the top seven fall home maintenance tips, along with what you can do to ensure your home stays warm and comfortable this winter.
 Just make sure you're covered with an affordable home insurance policy.

 Chimneys and fireplaces cause some of the most expensive damage to homes.
 Build-up from creosote can easily ignite, causing a devastating fire.
 If you are unfamiliar with inspecting a chimney, it may be worth calling in a chimney sweep, which is usually quite affordable.
 Make sure to leave your flu closed when not in use, and always have a fireplace screen in front of open flames to protect your home from wayward sparks.